 - Motorized scooters may be driven only by those with a valid driver’s license or instruction permit.

-- Helmets are required no matter the rider's age.
+- Helmets are required for riders under 18 years of age.

 - Riding with more than one passenger on the scooter it prohibited.